 So – that leads me to my arrival at JFK, when I was feeling absolutely confused about what terminal I needed to be at.
 According to Google, Virgin Atlantic operates out of terminals 1, 2, and 4 at JFK.
 Not only that, I had absolutely no idea what kind of aircraft I would be flying on.
 Travel is fun, isn’t it?
 I’ll spare you the details how I figured out that my flight was departing out of terminal 4 (it was actually written in my reservation lol), but I was feeling much better once I was standing in line to check in.

-I was extremely relieved to find out during the check in process that the aircraft operating tonight’s flight to London was indeed an A350.
+I was extremely relieved to find out during the check in process that the aircraft operating VS138 to London tonight was indeed an A350.
 Yes!
 Another wave of relief washed over me when I realized that I was indeed going to be able to do a Virgin Atlantic A350-1000 review.
 Woo hoo!

 Even though I was thrilled to death that this was indeed going to be an A350, I guess I wouldn’t have minded so much if it were another aircraft type.
 The only other Virgin Atlantic review I’ve done so far was of an A340-600 in Upper Class, so…I definitely need more Virgin Atlantic reviews under my belt (and in my archives).